Helpful Tips for Going Back to Work After a Baby

 Prepare the Night Before

-First and foremost, prepare yourself the night before.
+First and foremost, prepare yourself and all your baby’s things the night before.

 You guys, there were nights where I would be up until 10:30 washing bottles, and pump parts, and all the crap that comes with it.